 - Use of teaching assistants

 - Short term behaviour report cards

 - Long term behaviour plans

-- Support from Nurture group staff
+- Support from nurture group staff

 - Multi-agency assessment

-Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal, and any protected characteristics of the child on Cpoms.
+Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal of the child on Cpoms.

-8.3 Suspension and permanent exclusions
+Suspension and permanent exclusions

-The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour, which has not improved following in-school sanctions and interventions.
+The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent detrimental behaviour, which has not improved following in-school consequences and interventions.